theophilusx/tui/README.md

 ## Usage

-Have a look at the tests to get an idea of how to use this library.
+Have a look at the tests to get an idea of how to use this library and the example-app function in the core.clj file.
 Read the clojure and java Lanterna docs.
 If you have ever done anything with ncurses, this should all be pretty straight-forward.